 Top Pilates Myths – True or False?

 What actually is Pilates?!
-There is an insurmountable level of benefits, yet these common pilates myths are what tends to sway people from crossing the threshold into the Pilates world.
+There is an insurmountable level of benefits, yet these common pilates myths are what tend to sway people from crossing the threshold into the Pilates world.

 What does Pilates even mean?

 It’s Joseph Pilates’ last name.
 He is the creator of the apparatus, exercises, and most importantly the principles that have brought this form of fitness to the world to evenly condition muscles and improve body movement and awareness.

 Pilates looks easy!
 Also, Pilates looks too hard!